Updated 4/1/22, 2:30 p.m.

 Orange County Florida Health – Florida Department of Health in Orange County

-Orange County – drive through COVID-19 testing
+Orange County – COVID-19 testing and vaccination information

 Center for Disease Control (CDC)– Global updates on COVID-19